AmmoCan/on-point/README.md

 You will need to install this theme manually:

-1. If not done already, unzip the 'on-point' archive.
+1. If not done already, download and unzip the 'on-point' archive.
 2. Inside the 'on-point' theme folder locate the folder labeled 'plugins'.
-3. Inside the 'plugins' folder, there should be three (3) files: project-posttype.php, services-posttype.php, testimonials-posttype.php.
+3. Inside the 'plugins' folder, there should be three (3) files: project-posttype.php, services-posttype.php, testimonial-posttype.php.
-4. Take these files and place them into your plugins folder (/wp-content/plugins/).
+4. Take these three (3) files and place them into your plugins folder (/wp-content/plugins/).
 5. Now take the 'on-point' theme folder and place it into your themes folder (/wp-content/themes/).
 6. Sign in into your website (http://example.com/wp-login.php).
 7. Go to Appearance -> Themes, mouse over the On Point theme and click the 'Activate' button.